dmitriy-zverev/Task-Tracker-CLI/README.md

 We need to follow this principles:
 - [ ] Use positional arguments in command line to accept user inputs.
-- [ ] Use a JSON file to store the tasks in the current directory.
+- [ ] Use a data file to store the tasks in the current directory.
-- [ ] The JSON file should be created if it does not exist.
+- [ ] The data file should be created if it does not exist.
 - [ ] Use the native file system module of your programming language to interact with the JSON file.
 - [ ] Do not use any external libraries or frameworks to build this project.
 - [ ] Ensure to handle errors and edge cases gracefully.